 Mike and Virginia married in 1950 and moved in with his parents and in 1955, they had a baby girl (Nancy).
 Two years later a boy (Randy) and a year later another girl (Terry).
 The family needed a house of its own.
 With the help of his parents, they purchased land on Second Street Extension and Mike built a house.
 The dream was short lived as US Steel closed the Donora operation and Mike was unemployed, he took on odd jobs, doing custodial work and Virginia took a job with Pittsburgh National Bank.
 They sold the house and rented a house on 9th Street.
 Two long years of unemployment ended when he got a job at US Steel in Duquesne in the metallurgical department.
 They lived on 9th street until the mid 70’s when they bought a house in Upper St Claire Township.
 Mike did have a long relationship with US Steel, he worked for the company for more than 40 years before retiring.

 After retiring he and Virginia spent the next quarter of a century together, 24/7.
 They were inseparable.
 No men’s club or golf outings for Mike; no girl’s nights out for Virginia.
 To most people the idea of that type of togetherness might be suffocating.
 To them it was heaven.

 Brangelina or BenJen couldn’t hold a candle to their romance.
-To their friends they
+To friends they became MVee.

 Throughout their life together and right up to when Mike was diagnosed with cancer, late in 2010, he took loving care of Virginia.
 He always showed his love in doing for her and for his family.
 When I think of Mike and the life he lived, he and Virginia modeled a life of love.
 Mike intuitively understood Lawrence.
 He found his woman, they fell in love.
 Their romance is a true love story.